chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 docker push <aws_account_id>.dkr.ecr.<your-region>.amazonaws.com/bert-triton-server:latest
 ```

+*At this point, I did not need my EC2 instance and since I am liited in my AWS account to 8 vCPUs (2 g4dn.xlarge instances), I deleted my instance.
+That way I can successfully create an EKS cluster and node group without hitting my limit.*

 # 4. Deploy containerized model to a Kubernetes cluster on AWS

 Let's create a Kubernetes cluster in AWS using EKS: